Practical advice to help families deal with and recover from the effects of jet lag

 - If possible, make sure children have been involved in physical activity before the flight

-- Use light and dark for sleep cues, i.e. if its nighttime at your destination when taking off, try darkening the area immediately, or vice versa if your leaving at night and it’s still daylight at your destination, try keeping the lights on and activities going for a while into the flight
+- Use light and dark for sleep cues, i.e. if its nighttime at your destination when taking off, try darkening the area immediately, or vice versa if you’re leaving at night and it’s still daylight at your destination, try keeping the lights on and activities going for a while into the flight

 - On arrival at your destination, if it’s still daylight, don’t be tempted to take that immediate power nap at the hotel if it can be avoided